catid/cm256/README.md

 Decoder: 1296 bytes k = 100 : 545.646 usec, 237.516 MBps
 ~~~

+Longhair Library Results:

-Longhair library results.
-Note that I hand-optimized the MemXOR.cpp implementation on this PC to run faster than what is available on github, so this is a fair comparison:
+Note that I hand-optimized the MemXOR.cpp implementation on this PC to run faster than what is available on github, so this is a fair comparison.

 ~~~
 Encoded k=100 data blocks with m=1 recovery blocks in 4.09607 usec : 31640.1 MB/s